• Skip to primary navigation

 Mixing it Up: 5 Unique Substitutes for Benedictine Liqueur

-Benedictine Liqueur is tough to find?
+Benedictine Liqueur (a French herbal liqueur flavored with honey and botanicals) is tough to find?
 No big deal.

 1 - Dom Benedictine B&B Liqueur

-The brandy adds warmth without overpowering the herbal notes, making it perfect for classics like the Vieux Carré or just a simple Benny and hot tea.
-Give it a go; your drinks will still be the talk of the evening.
+The brandy adds warmth without overpowering the herbal notes, making it perfect for classics like the Vieux Carré or just a simple Benny and hot tea; see St Germain floral alternatives for cocktails.

 2 - Drambuie